 $200,000 Donation from Lawrence E. White Family Foundation Benefits 16 Young Adults

-In an effort to support young adults aging out of the foster system, Community Based Care of Central Florida (CBCCF) – the leading child welfare organization in Orange, Osceola and Seminole counties – recently launched a college scholarship and mentoring program that is funded by a $200,000 donation from the Orlando-based Lawrence E. White Family Foundation.
+In an effort to support young adults aging out of the foster system, Community Based Care of Central Florida (CBCCF) – the leading child welfare organization in Orange, Osceola and Seminole counties – recently launched a college scholarship and mentoring program that is funded by a $200,000 donation from the Orlando-based Lawrence E. Furthermore, you can also find the best scholarships that grants for black women here at scholarship-positions.com.
+White Family Foundation.
 Funds for the inaugural “AOK Scholars” are being distributed on an as-needed basis to 16 participants, who are pursuing post-secondary education opportunities at various Florida colleges and universities.

 CBC of Central Florida hopes to improve the college graduation rate among foster kids, which currently stands at 5 percent statewide.
 The AOK Scholars program comes on the heels of a new Florida law taking effect this month that gives those in foster care the option of staying in the system past their 18th birthdays until age 21, as long as they are working, in school or training for a job.
 About 600 young adults in Orange, Osceola and Seminole counties are affected by the new law.

 The scholarship recipients – who range in age from 18 to 23 – will be required to complete community service hours.
 The Lawrence E. White Family Foundation also provided laptop computers for participants who needed them.